bjornharrtell/jsts/foss4g/2016/jsts.md

 * Overloading <!-- .element: class="fragment" -->

 Note:
 At first I thought ES6 would be a good target for the transformation because it introduces classes with similar syntax as Java.
 I got initial functionality working with ES6 but soon I hit hard to fix bugs and ugly workarounds where needed.
-It turns out classes in Java and ES6 have small but important differences which boils down to that Java has support for overloading and JavaScript does not.
+It turns out classes in Java and ES6 have small but important differences and most are because Java has support for overloading and JavaScript does not.

 <!-- -- data-transition="fade" -->